mre/oxitrack/README.md

 podman pull docker.io/mo8it/oxitraffic:latest
 ```

-The container expects the data directory to be mounted as a **volume** at `/volumes/data` inside the container.
+The container image expects the config file to be mounted as a (read-only) **volume** at `/volumes/config.toml` inside the container (a volume doesn't have to be a directory, it can be a file).

+You should mount an additional **volume** at `/var/log/oxitraffic` if you want to persist the logs.

 By default, the container listens on **port** `80`.